AdobeDocs/commerce-merchant-services.en/help/payment-services/payouts.md

 ## Payouts report view

 The Payouts report view is available in the Payouts view of Payment Services.
 It includes all available information about payouts for your store(s).
-The [Payouts data visualization view](#payouts-data-visualization-view) in Payment Services Home---is a visual representation of some of the data in this more detailed report view.
+The [Payouts data visualization view](#payouts-data-visualization-view) in Payment Services Home is a visual representation of aggregated amounts per day in this more detailed report view.

 On the _Admin_ sidebar, go to **[!UICONTROL Sales]** > **[!UICONTROL Payment Services]** > **[!UICONTROL Payouts]** to see the detailed tabular Payouts report view.